About UAF Army ROTC

 Nanook Program's History | UAF Army ROTC

-The University of Alaska Fairbanks (UAF) is the home to the Army Reserve Officers Training Corps (ROTC) with a partnership program opening at the University of Alaska Anchorage (UAA) in the Fall 2009 creating a partnership program the UAA Army ROTC.
+The University of Alaska Fairbanks (UAF) is the home to the Army Reserve Officers Training Corps (ROTC) with a partnership program opening at the University of Alaska Anchorage (UAA) in the Fall of 2009 creating a partnership program the UAA Army ROTC.

 The UAF program began in 1922 as a military science curriculum mandatory for all male freshmen and sophomores.
 In 1935, UA President Charles Bunnell petitioned the War Department to officially open an Army ROTC program at the university.
 Approval was granted in 1940 and the UAF ROTC has continued to develop ever since.
 Today’s UAF military science program is staffed with regular Army and Alaska National Guard officers and non-commissioned officers, providing students with a balance of knowledge and experience.
 This curriculum challenges students to develop interpersonal, mental and physical skills, as well as cultivate leaders of character, capable of bearing the responsibilities of tomorrow’s civil and military leadership positions.